Dion-Harvey/Dion-Harvey.github.io/readme.txt

 7. In the opened terminal, run the following commands one after the other:

-cd brianmwevi.github.io // replace brianmwevi with your username git add . // alerts git of the updates we need to add to our repo git commit -m “Initial Commit” // saves the updates added above git push// pushes updates we made to the remote repo
+cd Dion-Harvey.github.io // replace brianmwevi with your username git add . // alerts git of the updates we need to add to our repo git commit -m “Initial Commit” // saves the updates added above git push // pushes updates we made to the remote repo

-8. Navigate to http://githubusername.github.io to see your newly created online portfolio.
+8. Navigate to http://Dion-Harvey.github.io to see your newly created online portfolio.
 In my case, it would be http://brianmwevi.github.io

 Things to note and bonus points
 Your live site (step 8) might take some time (appx.
 5 minutes) to be available for viewing if it’s your first deployment.